-6.4 - co-opted and appointed members cannot be counted as part of the required quorum (5) for a written request for a special meeting of the Council or any committee

-8.7, 9.29, 9.30 - co-opted members must leave the room when a confidential item under section 50A(2) of the 1973 Act is discussed; this may also apply to appointed members

-8.12 - the requirement for the press and public to leave the meeting if we agree that an item of business contains exempt information also applies to co-opted members but not to appointed members

-9.14, 9.15 - the only co-opted or appointed members who can arrange for substitutes are religious representatives

-9.17 - if a co-opted or appointed member does not go to any council or committee meetings for six months in a row, that member will no longer be a member of the council or committee unless we grant them leave of absence or we have approved their absence

-9.19 - if a co-opted or appointed member is not able to go to the meeting for whatever reason, he or she may give his or her apologies either by telling the Head of Resources and Governance (before the meeting) or through another member who will give the apology at the beginning of the meeting.
-Only these apologies will be recorded in the minutes.

-13.7, 13.13 - Co-opted members present at a meeting who do not have voting rights cannot not move or second a motion or an amendment

-14.24.
-14.26 - All appointed members of the Education Appeals Committee and the Complaints Review Committee (Social Services) are entitled to vote on any issue those committees are discussing, whether or not they are elected members of the Council.

-18.2 in relation to questions which relate to the discharge of our functions as an education authority, appointed religious representatives may put a question that is relevant to the business of the Education, Sport and Leisure Committee to the Convenor (or to the Governance Manager for an explanation on a point of law or procedure), as long as the representative has given the question in writing to the Head of Resources and Governance no later than 12 noon, seven working days before the date of the meeting.

-20.3 - Appointed members may not take part in the vote on a motion to suspend standing orders
+- 6.4 co-opted and appointed members cannot be counted as part of the required quorum (5) for a written request for a special meeting of the Council or any committee - 8.7, 8.15, 9.29, 9.30 co-opted members must leave the room when a confidential item under section 50A(2) of the 1973 Act is discussed; this may also apply to appointed members - 8.12 the requirement for the press and public to leave the meeting if we agree that an item of business contains exempt information also applies to co-opted members but not to appointed members - 9.14, 9.15 the only co-opted or appointed members who can arrange for substitutes are religious representatives - 9.17 if a co-opted or appointed member does not go to any council or committee meetings for six months in a row, that member will no longer be a member of the council or committee unless we grant them leave of absence or we have approved their absence - 9.19 if a co-opted or appointed member is not able to go to the meeting for whatever reason, he or she may give his or her apologies either by telling the Head of Resources and Governance (before the meeting) or through another member who will give the apology at the beginning of the meeting.
+Only these apologies will be recorded in the minutes. - 13.7, 13.13 Co-opted members present at a meeting who do not have voting rights cannot not move or second a motion or an amendment - 14.24.
+14.26 All appointed members of the Education Appeals Committee are entitled to vote on any issue those committees are discussing, whether or not they are elected members of the Council. - 18.1, 18.2 in relation to questions which relate to the discharge of our functions as an education authority, appointed religious representatives may put a question that is relevant to the People Committee to the Convenor (or to the Governance Manager for an explanation on a point of law or procedure), as long as the representative has given the question in writing to the Head of Resources and Governance no later than 12 noon, seven working days before the date of the meeting. - 20.3 Appointed members may not take part in the vote on a motion to suspend standing orders